A conjecture on the Crazy Knight's Tour Problem: An equivalent bishop's tour problem

-\begin{ex} In this example we show the statement of Lemma \ref{lem:equiv_holed} with the parameters $a = 7$, $b=5$ and $f = 3$.
-Here, we respectively show the arrays $A_1$ and $B_1$, together with the rows $R_1$ and $R_d$ of $A_2$; if a filled cell contains the number $i$, it means that it is in the orbit of the respective move function of the element $r_i$ of $R_1$:
+\begin{ex} Consider the parameters $a = 7$, $b=5$ and $f = 3$.
+Here, we respectively show the arrays $A_1$ and $B_1$ of Lemma \ref{lem:equiv_holed}, together with the rows $R_1$ and $R_d$ of $A_2$.
+In order to better follow the move function we display the last row $R_d$ of $A_2$ as the first row of the arrays $\frac{A_1}{A_2}$ and $\frac{B_1}{A_2}$.
+If a filled cell contains the number $i$, it means that it is in the orbit of the respective move function of the element $u_{i}$ of $R_d$:

 The $(\phi,\sigma)$-equivalence between $A_1$ and $B_1$ immediately follows. \end{ex}